DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

   those peer processes that were active at the time of request, how many have replied)
 * ``msgs`` - pointer to where all of the responses are stored.
 The order in which responses appear is undefined.
-Whendoing sycnrhonous requests, this memory must be freed by the requestor after request completes!
+When doing synchronous requests, this memory must be freed by the requestor after request completes!

 For asynchronous requests, a function pointer to the callback function must be